Cow Palace: Professional ice hockey

 It also hosted the San Jose Sharks of the NHL from 1991 to 1993 before the completion of their new home, the San Jose Arena.
 From 1991 to 1993, the Sharks sold out every game played at the building.
 It was one of the last buildings to house a smaller than NHL-regulation rink.
 The NHL had previously rejected the building in 1967 as a home for the expansion California Seals franchise, who instead played home games out of the Oakland–Alameda County Coliseum Arena.

-San Jose lost their first game at the Cow Palace to the Vancouver Canucks 5-2 on October 5, 1991.
+San Jose lost their first game at the Cow Palace to the Vancouver Canucks 5–2 on October 5, 1991.
 Wayne Presley scored the first Sharks goal at the arena.
 Three nights later, San Jose won their first game in franchise history there, a 4–3 win over the Calgary Flames.

-The Sharks' second season in the Cow Palace was highlighted by a 17-game losing streak and a league record 71 losses.
+The Sharks' second season in the Cow Palace included a 17-game losing streak and a league record 71 losses.
 The Sharks ended their run at the Cow Palace at the conclusion of the 1992–93 season with a 3–2 loss to eventual Campbell Conference champion Los Angeles on April 10, 1993.
-The team moved to the new San Jose Arena (now the SAP Center) to start 1993–94 after going 22-56-4 at their first home.
+The team moved to the new San Jose Arena (now the SAP Center) to start 1993–94 after going 22–56–4 at their first home.

 At the Cow Palace, the Sharks recorded the franchise's first win, shutout (Artūrs Irbe) and hat trick (Rob Gaudreau).
 The team also introduced their mascot, S.J.
 Sharkie, on the Cow Palace ice in mid-1992 when he climbed out of the front of a Zamboni.
 He later bungee-jumped from the rafters near the end of the first season.

 In 1995, the IHL's San Francisco Spiders played their only season at the Cow Palace.
 Several players who played for the Sharks during their Cow Palace years suited up for the Spiders that year.
 Due to poor attendance, the team ceased operations at the end of the 1995–96 season.